opendevshop/devshop/README.md

 Development
 -----------

 If you are interested in developing devshop, checkout the `/repos` folder.

+Run the `init-repos.sh` script to initialize the git repos needed for development and set them up in the VM.